-In academic year 2019-2020, the UNC System enrolled a record-breaking 246,164 students12 composed of 81% undergraduates (198,722) and 18% graduates (47,442).
-The enrollment of the UNC System as a whole increased in each year to new highs from Fall 2014 to Fall 2021.
-13 Of the 246,164 students, 85.2% are in-State residents and 14.8% are out-of-State students.
+In academic year 2019-2020, the UNC System enrolled a record-breaking 246,164 students12 composed of 81% undergraduates (198,72212) and 19% graduates (47,44212).
+The enrollment of the UNC System as a whole increased each year to new highs from Fall 2014 to Fall 2021.
+13 Of the 246,16412 students, 85% are in-State residents and 15% are out-of-State students.
 For context, as of Fall 2021, the BoG had established a cap of 25% for the percent of non-resident students at each HBCU within the System and a cap of 18% for all other institutions (UNCSA is exempt from this policy).
-14 North Carolina State University is the largest university in the System with an enrollment of 36,310 as of academic year 2019-2020, closely followed by UNC-Charlotte with 31,002 students and UNC-Chapel Hill with an enrollment of 28,696 students.
-Although enrollments have been steadily rising within the System, projections from
+14 North Carolina State University is the largest university in the System with an enrollment of 36,31012 as

 12 Counts of students do not include students in associate's degrees, the Military Science and Technology meta-department, and certificate programs.
 In addition, students in the following terminal degrees have been excluded: Dentistry, Medical, Veterinary, Pharmacy, and Law.
+Counts of students do not total the sum of enrollment shown in the Student Dashboard as students are counted in each status, program, and demographic category they appear in throughout the academic year.
+For example, if a student changes majors during the academic year, the dashboard counts them in each major.